pingcap/docs/ticdc/ticdc-changefeed-config.md

 # output-handle-key = false
 # Whether to output the value before the row data changes.
 The default value is false.
 # When it is enabled, the UPDATE event will output two rows of data: the first row is a DELETE event that outputs the data before the change; the second row is an INSERT event that outputs the changed data.
-# When it is enabled, the "is-update" column will be added before the data column.
-This column is used to identify whether the change data of the current row comes from the Update event or the original Insert/Delete event.
+# When it is enabled (setting it to true), the "is-update" column will be added before the column with data changes.
+This added column is used to identify whether the data change of the current row comes from the UPDATE event or the original INSERT/DELETE event.
-# If the change data of the current row comes from the Update event, the "is-update" column is true, otherwise it is false.
+# If the data change of the current row comes from the UPDATE event, the value of the "is-update" column is true, otherwise it is false.
 # output-old-value = false

 # Starting from v8.0.0, TiCDC supports the Simple message encoding protocol.
 The following are the configuration parameters for the Simple protocol.